 If you develop shoulder pain and have trouble moving your arm, chances are you have a rotator cuff tear.
 The physicians at Wellington Orthopaedic & Sports Medicine have extensive experience developing customized treatments that ensure you regain maximum strength and arm function.
-The practice has four locations in Cincinnati, as well as offices in Oxford, Sardinia, and West Chester, Ohio.
-To schedule an appointment, use the online booking feature or call the office that’s most convenient for you.
+The practice has four locations in Cincinnati, a location in West Chester, Ohio, and an office in Highland Heights, Kentucky To schedule an appointment, use the online booking feature or call the office that’s most convenient for you.

 The rotator cuff sounds like it’s one structure, but it’s made up of a group of four muscles and their tendons.
 These soft tissues are responsible for holding your upper arm in place in your shoulder socket and stabilizing the shoulder, all while allowing full range of motion.

 When a tear appears in the rotator cuff, it’s usually in one of the tendons that attach the muscles to your upper arm.
 This type of injury is often due to:

 An acute rotator cuff tear generally causes severe pain and arm weakness.
 Symptoms caused by a degenerative tear develop slowly over time, and you may experience problems such as:

 Because you use your arms so often, rotator cuff tears are known for getting progressively worse, leading to increasing pain, weakness, and shoulder instability.

 Your doctor at Wellington Orthopaedic & Sports Medicine develops a customized treatment plan based on the severity of your injury.
 Your plan may include rest, modifying your activities, immobilization, and physical therapy.